 Candidates qualifying in the Online Exam will be shortlisted to appear for the Interview/Personality Test.
 The Interview will be for 100 marks.

-The test will focus on candidate’s General Knowledge, intellectual curiosity, critical powers of assimilation, balance of judgment and alertness of mind, ability for social cohesion, integrity of character, initiative and capability for leadership.
+The test will focus on candidate’s General Knowledge, intellectual curiosity, critical powers of assimilation, the balance of judgment and alertness of mind, the ability for social cohesion, the integrity of character, initiative and capability for leadership.

 The Final selection will be based on the score obtained in both Online Exam and Personal Interview.

 The application process for applying in the CMS examination is as same as it is for other UPSC exams.
 Candidates have to apply online through UPSC official site.

 The notification for the examination usually releases in the month of April-May and the examination is conducted in the month of June.